Mixing, malnormal subgroups and cohomology in degree one: -cohomology

-The $\D^pK$-norm of the $f_{i'}$ is however uniformly bounded from below by the $\D^pK$-norm of $h$.
+The $\D^pK$-norm of the $f_{i'}$ is however uniformly bounded from below by the $\D^pK$-norm of $h$ (as $h$ has the smallest $\D^p$ among all functions which take the same value at infinity as $f_{i_0}$).
 But there are infinitely many such restrictions, and the $\D^pG$-norm of $f$ includes the sum of all these $\D^pK$-norms.
 So $f$ has infinite $\D^pG$-norm, a contradiction.

-So $f$ is a constant on $K$-orbits.
-The proof ends as in Theorem \ref{tqnorlpcoh-t}. \end{proof} The proof in the case where $Z_K^{FC}(K)$ is finite can be shortened significantly if $Z_G(K)$ contains an infinite finitely generated subgroup $Z'$ (\ie $Z_G(K)$ is not locally finite).
+Thus for any $i$, $f_i$ is constant at infinity.
+This means that $f$ takes only one value at infinity on each subgraph $Kg_i$.
+From there on, the proof is identical to that of Theorem \ref{tqnorlpcoh-t} (the hypothesis $\srl{H^1}(K,\lmd_{\ell^pK})=0$ was used to this effect). \end{proof} The proof in the case where $Z_K^{FC}(K)$ is finite can be shortened significantly if $Z_G(K)$ contains an infinite finitely generated subgroup $Z'$ (\ie $Z_G(K)$ is not locally finite).
 Indeed, the subgroup generated by $K$ and $Z'$ is then isomorphic to a direct product (and is still q-normal).
 The claim then follows by Remark \ref{rreflpcoh}.3 and Theorem \ref{tqnorlpcoh-t}.